HL7/PDDI-CDS/pages/_includes/start.md

 ### <span style="color:silver"> 2.4.2 </span> Technical
 {:.no_toc}

 The goal of CDS is to bring clinically relevant information to the clinician at the right time.
-Therefore, CDS performance is required to meet the responsiveness expectation of the clinician.
+Therefore, CDS performance is required to meet clinician expectations.
 Delays in presenting information may lead to unsuccessful CDS adoption and clinician frustration.
-While EHR remains in control of fulfilling prefetch queries, this is a key component of the CDS Hooks standard that dictates performance.
+While the implementor remains in control of fulfilling prefetch queries, this is a key component of the CDS Hooks standard that dictates performance of the CDS system.
 Depending on the patient and service, prefetch data may encompass a variety resources captured during various time periods, so it is crucial that implementors and clinicians refine prefetch template parameters to obtain only data that is clinically relevant.
 The EHR may combine several methods to satisfy prefetch templates.
-For more information see section [The Importance of the CDS Hooks `prefetch` Resource ](documentation.html) in the Documentation tab.
+For more information see the Documentation section, [CDS Hooks prefetch element](documentation.html).

-~~The initial implementation focus is on Epic and Cerner EHR platforms.~~ Each implementation ~~, however,~~ may need to employ a slightly different approach to ensure successful integration of the CDS system.
-Here are several general aspects that may need to assessed:
+Each implementation MAY employ a slightly different approach to ensure successful integration of the CDS system.
+Here are several general aspects to assess:

 * Technical framework for the EHR to interact with CDS Hooks

-    * EHR CDS Hooks request for `medication-prescribe` and `medication-select`
+    * EHR CDS Hooks requests

-    * EHR caputure and presentation of CDS Hooks response
+    * EHR capture and presentation of CDS Hooks response

+    * EHR capture, process, modify, and store a DetectedIssue resource

 * Terminology mapping (e.g., RxNorm, LOINC)